cwang9208/vsphere/README.md

 5. Select a host on which to place the Secondary VM.
 Then click `Next`.

 6. Review your selections and then click `Finish`.

+# Troubleshooting
+## Install the Flash plug-in

+1. Activate the Canonical Partner repository

+   The Canonical Partner repository offers some proprietary applications that don't cost any money to use but are closed source.
+They include software like *Skype* and *Adobe Flash Plugin*.
+Software in this repository will appear in *Ubuntu Software* search results but won't be installable until this repository is enabled.

+   To enable the repository, open the Other Software tab in *Software & Updates*.
+If you see the Canonical Partners repository in the list, make sure it is checked then close the *Software & Updates* window.

+2. Install the adobe-flashplugin package.